anthony-langham/digital-garden-jekyll-template/_notes/consistency.md

 ---
-title: consistency
+title: Consistency
 ---

 Show up.
 Do the work.
 Be consistent.

-Then go take a look at [[what is a digital garden]].
+Then go take a look at [[What is a Digital Garden]].